liferay/liferay-docs/userGuide/en/chapters/09-marketplace.markdown

 The second way to install an app is to download it first, then in a separate step, deploy it to your running Liferay instance.
 This is especially useful in situations where you do not wish to deploy the app directly to your production environment, or in cases where the target Liferay instance that is to receive the app is behind a corporate firewall or otherwise does not have direct access to the Marketplace.

 In this case, using your browser, you will find the app on `liferay.com/marketplace`.
 Once found, click on the *Purchase* button when viewing the individual app.
-This will cause the app to be placed in your *Purchased* list on your Profile page.
-Navigate to your profile page, click on *My Marketplace* and visit the *Purchased* tab.
+This will cause the app to be placed in your *Purchased* list on your personal Home page.
+Navigate to your Home page, click on *App Manager* and visit the *Purchased* tab.
 Each app is listed.
-Find the app that you just purchased and click *Download*.
-The app is downloaded to your local machine in the same way that any other file would be downloaded.
+Find the app that you just purchased and click *Downloads*.
+You'll find a list of app versions and Liferay versions.
+Choose the version of the app that you want, making sure the that Liferay version corresponds to the version of the Liferay installation into which you'd like to install the app.
+Click *Download App* and the app is downloaded to your local machine in the same way that any other file would be downloaded.
 This file can then be hot-deployed to Liferay by copying it to Liferay's hot deploy directory.
-See the User Guide (http://www.liferay.com/documentation/liferay-portal/6.1/user-guide)[http://www.liferay.com/documentation/liferay-portal/6.1/user-guide] for more details on Hot Deploy.
+See the User Guide at (http://www.liferay.com/documentation/liferay-portal/6.1/user-guide)[http://www.liferay.com/documentation/liferay-portal/6.1/user-guide] for more details on Hot Deploy.

 ## Managing Apps